slateci/slate-kubespray-alpha/README.md

 ## Prerequisites

+First, basic terminology for the installation:
+* slace-manager: This is where you will run all the scripts for the installation.
+It will not be part of the resulting Kubernetes cluster.
+* slate-master: These are the nodes that will orchestrate Kubernetes cluster.
+The recommended setup is to have three of them.
+* slate-node: These are the nodes that will actually run the services.
+A single machine can function as both slate-master and slate-node.
+The slate-manager should be separate.
+Our test setup consists of four machines, one used as the slate-manager and three used as both slate-master and slate-node.

+Basic required configurations of the machines:
+* CentOS/RHEL 7
 * The user provisioning the cluster must have passwordless sudo access to the targets
 * Nodes (both Master and Worker) must have swap disabled
 ```